DrDab/TrcAttendance-Android/README.md

 # TrcAttendance-Android
-An Android port of the TRC Attendance app
+An Android port of the TRC Attendance app.
+Desktop version available here: https://github.com/trc492/TrcAttendance

-# Usage
+### Attendance Logger - Tool to log students' participation in meetings.

-This app is intended for easy attendance tracking of FIRST Tech Challenge/Robotics Challenge meetings.
-Using this app, mentors can get accurate reports on the time contributed by each attendant, as well as the types of meetings they attended.
+In our team, each student is required to participate a minimum number of hours of meetings during the build season in order to participate in competitions.
+This app is intended for mobile attendance tracking for an Android tablet or phone while away from the meeting place.
+Each student, when walking in, will select their names on the check-in list and click the check-in button.
+When leaving, they will select their names in the check-out list and click the check-out button.
+This allows us to keep track of the minutes they have attended meetings.
+The program keeps track of this info in an Excel spreadsheet which can sum up the total hours of each student if needed.

 # License
 MIT License